Adding Income and Other Inflows

 Reimbursements, Refunds, and Other Inflows

 More often than not, inflow transactions will flow through Inflow: Ready to Assign, but there are some exceptions.
 Some examples could be an inflow transaction from a refund you've received, or a reimbursement from a friend.
 With any of these transactions, you might be wondering—which category should I select?
 To quickly determine the answer, ask yourself the following: “Is this inflow offsetting an expense that’s already in YNAB?”

 If no, then consider this new income and categorize it to Inflow: Ready to Assign.

-If yes, then categorize it back to the original spending category!
+If yes, then categorize it back to the original spending category.
 This will also help keep your reports happy since your spending will be offset by the amount of the return.
-If the refund was on a credit card, check out this article next so you know what to expect.
+If the refund was on a credit card, check out our article titled "Credit Card Refunds" so you know what to expect.

-If unsure, you can read more about how we suggest handling reimbursements here or reach out to our Support Specialists for more help!
+If unsure, you can read our article titled, "Reimbursements" for additional information or reach out to our Support Specialists for more help!